Mahomes, Goff Showcase the Future of the NFL in Greatest MNF Game Ever

 Mahomes, Goff Showcase the Future of the NFL in Greatest MNF Game EverNovember 20, 2018

-What we saw on Monday night during that intense, ridiculous, scoreboard-spinning, all-time classic, Hollywood production of a touchdown-spasm football game that had us all glued to our seats, wasn't just maybe the best regular season NFL game ever, it was a glimpse at the future.
+What we saw Monday night during that intense, ridiculous, scoreboard-spinning, all-time classic, Hollywood production of a touchdown-spasm football game that had us all glued to our seats wasn't just maybe the best regular-season NFL game ever.

 It was entertaining and jaw-dropping.
 It was skilled and gorgeous.
-It was a brawl, it was a high-wire production.
-It was physical but also wide open.
+It was a brawl.
+It was a high-wire production.
+It was physical but also wide-open.
 It was literally everything.

-And at the center of it were two quarterbacks who are likely to define the league for years to come, the Rams' Jared Goff and the Chiefs' Patrick Mahomes.
+And at the center of it were two quarterbacks who are likely to define the league for years to come, the Chiefs' Patrick Mahomes and the Rams' Jared Goff.

 The numbers are staggering.
-Chiefs quarterback Patrick Mahomes was 33 of 46 for 478 yards, 6 touchdowns and 3 interceptions.
-The Rams' Jared Goff was 31 of 49 for 413 yards and 4 touchdowns.
+Mahomes was 33-of-46 for 478 yards, six touchdowns and three interceptions.
+Goff was 31-of-49 for 413 yards, four touchdowns and zero interceptions.
 Receiver Tyreek Hill had 215 receiving yards and two scores.

 ESPN Stats & Info noted this was the first game in NFL history in which each team scored at least 50 points.
-The 105 combined points is the third most in any game in NFL history.
+The 105 combined points are the third-most in any game in NFL history.
 Mahomes' six touchdown passes were the most in Monday Night Football history.

 This was a video game wrapped in a dream sealed inside Madden.

-"Unbelievable," Goff told ESPN after the game, "four quarters of craziness."
+"Unbelievable," Goff told ESPN after the game.
+"Four quarters of craziness."

-And at the center were Goff and Mahomes.
+And leading the way were Goff and Mahomes.
 They made mistakes, sure.
 Mahomes was strip-sacked twice and Goff made some errant throws, but they were so good, and so explosive, it's hard not to see that what they did Monday is what quarterbacking in the NFL will look like in the future.

-They also represent, for better or worse, what quarterbacking will look like from now on.
-Especially when you have the athleticism, accuracy and mental acumen both of those players represent.
+They also represent, for better or worse, what elite quarterbacking is now, especially when you have the athleticism, accuracy and mental acumen both players represent.

-Not only did Goff and Mahomes demonstrate an evolution in how their position will be played, so, too, did the style of play Monday night represent what the game will look like.
-Defenses will make a stop two (when you have Aaron Donald, maybe three or four or five or six) but offense, lots and lots of offense, is the 21st century NFL.
+Not only did Goff and Mahomes demonstrate an evolution in how their position will be played, but so, too, did the style of play Monday night represent what the game will look like.
+Defenses will make a stop or two (when you have Aaron Donald, maybe three or four or five or six), but offense, lots and lots of offense, is the 21st century NFL.

-Wide open schemes, quick playmakers like Tyreek Hill, creative and aggressive play-calling from two innovators in Andy Reid and Sean McVay, rule changes that make it tougher for defenses to be consistently threatening, all commanded by skilled point guards like Goff and Mahomes.
+Wide-open schemes, quick playmakers like Hill, creative and aggressive play-calling from two innovators in Andy Reid and Sean McVay, rule changes that make it tougher for defenses to be consistently threatening, all commanded by skilled point guards like Goff and Mahomes.

-Back and forth, forth and back--there were six lead changes and four in the fourth quarter alone.
+Back and forth, forth and back—there were six lead changes and four in the fourth quarter alone.
 Track meets and warp speed.
-That is football and we can all expect to see Mahomes and Goff do this over and over.
+That is football, and we can all expect to see Mahomes and Goff do this over and over.

 NFL @NFL